LeTurt/turtlegod/cryptonote_notes.md

 ## cn-varint

 This encoding uses the highest bit of each byte to signal whether to add another byte to the value.
-The maximum size seems to be 8 bytes.
 The biggest value allowed is that expressed by *uint64*, so the value parsing is capped at that range.

 Example.
-Biggest value that can be represented with one byte is 7 bits = 63 in decimal.
+Biggest value that can be represented with one byte is 7 bits = 127 in decimal.
-This would be 0x01111111 in binary.
+This would be 0b01111111 in binary.
 After the highest bit is set, the second byte is read.
-So to get the value of 64, we need two bytes.
+So to get the value of 128, we need two bytes.
-Byte 1: 0x00000001, byte 2: 0x10000000.
+Byte 1: 0b10000000, byte 2: 0b00000001.
+This becomes 0b10000000 or 128.
+Because it takes the last 7 bits from byte 1 as 0b00000000.
+The highest bit signals to take the second byte.
+The second byte is interpreted as 0b0000000010000000.
+When OR'd together, these become 0b0000000010000000 = 128, since the first byte was just zeroes, and high bit set.
 There you go.

 Here is again my golang code from [cn_parser](legacy/p2p/parser/parser_cn.go) for this: